emadgit/create-t3-mobile-app/README.md

 <div style="display:flex; flex-direction:row; padding: 5px;">
     <div style="display: flex; width: fit-content;"><img src="https://github.com/emadgit/create-t3-mobile-app/blob/main/public/ios.png" style="width: fit-content;" /></div>
     <div style="display: flex; width: fit-content;"><img src="https://github.com/emadgit/create-t3-mobile-app/blob/main/public/android.png" style="width: fit-content;" /></div>
 </div>

-So you do your usual T3 development to make your awesome app, once you'r happy with it, maybe you wanna publish your app also for mobile users.
-Here are the steps you need to do:
+Once you done with your Next.js app, if you also want to build iOS and Android apps from it, you cab follow this instructions:

 You need to run `sudo gem install cocoapods` in order to be able to use Capacitor on iOS.